405 KAR 18:060. General hydrologic requirements.

 (b) Not result in a violation of applicable water quality standards or effluent limitations;

-(c) Be at a known rate and quality which shall meet the effluent limitations of 405 KAR 18:070 for pH and total suspended solids, except that the pH and total suspended-solids limitations may be exceeded, if approved by the cabinet; and
+(c) Be at a known rate and quality that shall comply with the effluent limitations of 405 KAR 18:070 for pH and total suspended solids, except that the pH and total suspended-solids limitations may be exceeded, if approved by the cabinet based on site conditions; and

-(d) Meet with the approval of the Mine Safety and Health Administration.
+(d) Comply with the approval of the Mine Safety and Health Administration.

 (a) Coal processing waste;